isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 However, there was one last problem to solve.
 It was who could be my roommate in the dormitory.

 Mr. Shirabe had anticipated the possibility that no one would agree to be with me.
 He had also decided to let me stay in his own house in case things went wrong.
-But this concern was also dispelled by the words of Mr. Hideo Takahashi, who suffered from cerebral palsy.
+But this concern was also dispelled by the words of Mr. Takahashi Hideo, who suffered from cerebral palsy.

-"He is fine with my room.
+"He can stay in my room.
 I believe in medicine and science!"

-## Bottom of Bowl
+## Underside of Bowl

 I was admitted to Tokyo Colony on June 2, 1969.